 As adults we’re told so many times that games are for children.
 People roll their eyes and talk of people wasting their lives in fantasy worlds that accomplish nothing.
 Now science has come along and proven that there are real benefits found inside the childhood antics of playing games and playacting.
 This basic principle of SuperBetter is described in helpguide.org:

-“Play is often described as a time when we feel most alive, yet we often take it for granted and may completely forget about it.
+Play is often described as a time when we feel most alive, yet we often take it for granted and may completely forget about it.
 But play isn’t a luxury – it’s a necessity.
 Play is as important to our physical and mental health as getting enough sleep, eating well, and exercising.
-Play teaches us how to manage and transform our ‘negative’ emotions and experiences.
+Play teaches us how to manage and transform our negative emotions and experiences.
 It supercharges learning, helps us relieve stress, and connects us to others and the world around us.
-Play can also make work more productive and pleasurable.”
+Play can also make work more productive and pleasurable.

 For me as a hero and All Star, this was so important.
 I got to do so much more than my mild-mannered teacher self could.
-By turning this into a game, rather than just a check list of to do’s and to don’ts, I was able to make myself accomplish things I thought impossible.
+By turning this into a game, rather than just a check list of to do’s and to dont’s, I was able to make myself accomplish things I thought impossible.
 My willpower skyrocketed.
 You know why?
 My game persona would have done those things.
 The gaming aspect allowed me to step away from myself and do things not because I wanted to, but because my hero self would not take no for an answer.
 She had the willpower, so would I.

 Also, I got much more enjoyment from it when I changed it into a game as it became so much more immersive.
 When I lost a battle, I knew the war still continued, so I could more easily pick myself up and continue.
 This is a part of transforming our negatives.
 I could try again and beat that enemy the next day because it was a part of the game, not just something inside me that I could never get away from.
 So with this transformation, from reality to game, from me to hero, I was able to move into the next benefit of learning from it and relieving stress.
 And boy, we can all use that.

 Now, if you believe me, letâ€™s get ready to create, grow, learn and relax.
 Next time around we’ll discuss the importance of the secret identity and how to go about creating it.